 In most cases, your work-study employer (and you) will want to spread those hours out more evenly over the school year.
 If the two semesters run approximately 32 weeks (not including breaks, orientation, etc.), you’re likely to work about 9-10 hours per week and earn roughly $75-85/week — before taxes.

 So, no, work-study is not a ticket to easy riches.
-But it does provide real-world work experience as well as ongoing income to help you reduce the amount of student loans you take out.
+But it does provide real-world work experience as well as ongoing income to help you cover your day-to-day expenses and reduce the amount of student loans you take out.

 How will I be paid?